-We believe transparency should be at the center when building trust.
+Transparency should be at the center when building trust.
 That is the reason we want to share information about the technology running the IXON Cloud platform.
 This section gives you high-level information that may be important when performing your own security assessment of IXON.
 Detailed information is available upon request.